 Local Printing and Distribution: Ethiopia Reads

-The largest grant we awarded supported our RSG books and literacy focus and went to Ethiopia Reads who has a 17-year successful history with planting and maintaining libraries as well as educator training.
-They have not done local printing and distributing at scale.
+The largest Model Program grant we awarded went to Ethiopia Reads who has a 17-year successful history with planting and maintaining libraries as well as educator training.
+They had not done local printing and distributing at scale.

 Technology Focused Learning for Girls: Lebawi